The Gunns

-The Gunns are a professional wrestling tag team, consisting of real-life brothers Austin and Colten Gunn, the sons of professional wrestler Billy Gunn.
-They are currently competing for All Elite Wrestling (AEW), where they are the reigning World Tag Team Champions in their first reign.
+The Gunns are a professional wrestling tag team consisting of real-life brothers Austin and Colten Gunn, who are the sons of professional wrestler Billy Gunn.
+They are signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where they are members of the Bang Bang Gang.
+They are former one-time AEW World Tag Team Champions and one-time ROH World Six-Man Tag Team Champions and AEW World Trios Champions (collectively held as the Unified World Trios Championship).

-Austin and Billy first began teaming on the independent circuit in 2017, before Austin debuted for AEW as Billy's tag team partner in 2020.
+Austin and Billy first began teaming on the independent circuit in 2017, before Austin debuted for AEW as his father's tag team partner in 2020.
 The two began teaming as The Gunn Club.
-They became a trio later that year when Colten debuted in AEW and joined the group and they teamed for the next two years, until Austin and Colten turned on Billy in favor of siding with Stokely Hathaway.
+They became a trio later that year when Colten debuted in AEW and joined the group; they teamed for the next two years, until Austin and Colten turned on Billy in favor of siding with Stokely Hathaway in 2022.
 They soon ceased using the Gunn Club name and began referring themselves as simply "The Gunns".
-They achieved major success in 2023, winning the World Tag Team Championship.
+They achieved major success in 2023, winning the AEW World Tag Team Championship.
+In April 2024, together with Bullet Club Gold member Jay White, they unified the ROH World Six-Man Tag Team Championship and the AEW World Trios Championship as the Unified World Trios Championship.

 History

 Independent circuit (2017–present)

 Austin Gunn made his professional wrestling debut on March 18, 2017, by teaming with his father Billy Gunn at a Sunbelt Wrestling Entertainment event against Adam Rose, Deimos and Justin Oversheet in a handicap match, which Austin and Billy won.
 The father and son duo teamed with each other on a few more occasions on the independent circuit.

 Austin and Colten Gunn would win their first professional wrestling championship at a New South Wrestling event Resurrection on March 11, 2022, where they defeated TME (Duke Davis and Ganon Jones Jr.) to win the New South Tag Team Championship.
 Two weeks later, at Royal Glory, they lost the titles to The Bad News Boyz (Brandon Tate and Brent Tate) in a three-way match, also involving Facade and James Storm.